 What does International Women's Day mean to a Female Founder?

-Just the other day, I was talking to a friend of a friend who asked what I did for a living.
-I replied with my usual elevator pitch 'I'm a graphic designer with my own range of homeware and gifts.
-I have my own business designing and selling my products online and through other platforms.'
+I usually reply with my standard elevator pitch 'I'm a graphic designer with my own range of homeware and gifts.
+I sell my products online and through other platforms to customers across the UK and beyond.'

 'Oh that's interesting' they replied.
 'Is that a hobby business or your side hustle?'